 No, applying for a project information memorandum is voluntary but recommended for projects that involve a change of use or alterations to the exterior of the building.
 This can be applied for separately or in conjunction with your building consent.

-An application for a project information memorandum must be made on the AlphaOne Building Consent System which is available on our website under Submit It (make this a link please).
+An application for a project information memorandum must be made on the AlphaOne Building Consent System which is available on our website under Apply For It.
 To apply for just a project information memorandum only select the first option “Apply for a Project Information Memorandum Only (PIM).

 All applications must be in PDF format including by not limited to:

 Council is required to issue the project information memorandum within twenty (20) working days of application being received, however, depending on workloads, this may be earlier.

 NB: Applicants will be notified via the system of all fees payable and payment will be required prior to issuing.